In order to be useful to the user, accounting information should have the following characteristics:

 - Reliability and completeness of information.
 There should be an accounting system in place that is comprehensive enough to be able to routinely collect, record, and aggregate all transactions, so that users of the accounting information are assured that they are reading about the complete results of a business.
 This also means that there are no "surprises" that appear as retroactive adjustments to the financial statements.

-It can be useful to examine all of the reports issued by the accounting department to see if they adhere to the preceding list.
+It can be useful to examine all of the reports issued by the accounting department to see if they adhere to the preceding list of characteristics.
 If not, consider upgrading the sources of information, altering the reports to exclude the less useful items, or eliminating reports entirely.
 This review should be scheduled to recur, preferably no less than on an annual basis.
 It can be interesting to see what types of information crept into the reports since the last review that do not meet the preceding standards, and determine why the information was added.